Darcey Fugman-Small, Founder / Co-Owner:

 In 2000, after twenty-two years working for Walla Walla County as a planner and Planning Director, Darcey took the position of General Manager at Woodward Canyon.
 Over the years she has been very involved in the community serving on a number of boards and advisory committees, including the Downtown Walla Walla Foundation, Planned Parenthood of Walla Walla, the American Association of University Women, United Way of Walla Walla, the Walla Walla Public School District's Facilities and Math Curriculum committees, on the founding Walla Walla Valley Wine Alliance Board and was former Chair of the Carnegie Art Center Trustees.
 She is currently serving as a Trustee of Walla Walla Community College.

 Born and raised in Walla Walla, Jordan grew up in the wine industry running around the dusty hills of the Woodward Canyon Estate Vineyard with her brother Sager, washing glasses during event weekends, and spending summer vacations bottling at the winery.
 After graduating from Lewis & Clark College in 2006, Jordan returned to Walla Walla to start a career in the wine industry, working in many different capacities from managing sales at Tertulia Cellars to running the lab at Long Shadows Vintners.
 She officially joined the Woodward team in 2013, and was promoted to Director of Direct to Consumer Sales in 2018.
-She took on the title of General Manager in 2021.
+She took on the role of General Manager in 2021.
 Continuing the family tradition of community involvement, Jordan was elected to the Walla Walla Valley Wine Alliance Board of Directors in 2019, and currently serves as board President.
 She lives in Walla Walla with her two sons, and in her spare time she enjoys gardening, traveling, cooking, and reading.